rodneyosodo/bookish-rotary-phone-blog/Simulating_molecules_using_VQE.md

 import warnings
 warnings.filterwarnings("ignore", category=DeprecationWarning)
 ```

-# Qiskit Summer School Final Project: VQE

-#### For this optional final challenge, you will be designing your implementation of a variational quantum eigensolver (VQE) algorithm that simulates the ground state energy of the Lithium Hydride (LiH) molecule.
-Throughout this challenge, you will be able to choose how you want to compose your simulation and the final deliverable that you want to showcase to your classmates and friends.

 # Defining your molecule:
 In this challenge, we will focus on LiH using the sto3g basis with the PySCF driver, which can be described in Qiskit as follows: 'inter_dist' is the interatomic distance.